Royal Łazienki Museum

 From spring to late autumn, the gardens are abundant with flowers.
 Squirrels and peacocks as well as ducks and swans are also among the park’s attractions.

-If you visit Warsaw in the summer, be sure to take part in one of the famous Chopin Concerts.
-Due to the COVID-19 pandemic, in 2021 the Concerts were moved to the internet.
-Every Sunday from May 16 to September 26 at 12 p.m. you can listen to recitals on the Museum website.
+If you visit Warsaw in the summer, be sure to take part in one of the famous Chopin Concerts, which take place every Sunday at 12.00 and 16.00, from May 15 to September 25.
 In winter, take a walk along the Chinese Avenue, where you will see several-metre-long, luminous figures in period costumes.

 ul.
 Agrykola 1